- Education and Science»

 5. The surface of Mercury is COVERED in craters.

 In addition to causing an extreme variation in temperature, Mercury's weak atmosphere has also led to its pockmarked appearance.
-The many craters we see on Mercury's surface were caused by impacts of meteors and other objects.
-Hopefully you've been able to witness a meteor shower, where you see streaks of light race across the night sky.
-What's happening is that an extreme level of friction is produced when the meteors encounter our atmosphere.
-This generates so much heat that the meteors nearly always completely burn up.
+The many craters we see on Mercury's surface were caused by impacts of meteoroids and other objects.
+Hopefully you've been able to witness a meteor shower, where you see streaks of light (this visible phenomenon is called a meteor) race across the night sky.
+What's happening is that an extreme level of friction is produced when the meteoroids encounter our atmosphere.
+This generates so much heat that the they nearly always completely burn up.
 Even when they don't they're still typically very small when they reach the Earth's surface—much too small to create a crater.
-However, Mercury doesn't have much of an atmosphere to shield it from meteors.
+However, Mercury doesn't have much of an atmosphere to shield it from incoming objects.
 The objects don't really even decrease in size before they impact the planet, causing all of the craters we see on its surface today.

 4. If you weigh 150 pounds on Earth, you would weigh less than 60 pounds on Mercury.